Environmental Protection Agency (EPA).

 The RFA generally requires an agency to prepare a regulatory flexibility analysis of any rule subject to notice and comment rulemaking requirements under the Administrative Procedure Act or any other statute unless the agency certifies that the rule will not have a significant economic impact on a substantial number of small entities.
 Small entities include small businesses, small organizations, and small governmental jurisdictions.
-For purposes of assessing the impacts of today's rule on small entities, small entity is defined as: (1) A small business based on SBA size standards; (2) a small governmental jurisdiction that is a government of a city, county, town, school district or special district with a population of less than 50,000; and (3) a small organization that is any not-for-profit enterprise which is independently owned and operated and is not dominant in its field.
-After considering the economic impacts of today's final rule on small entities, I certify that this action, which withdraws the July 2000 rule that has not taken effect, will not have a significant economic impact on a substantial number of small entities.
-Like the July 2000 rule, this final rule will not impose any requirements on small entities.
-This action withdraws the July 2000 rule, which has never taken effect.
+For purposes of assessing the impacts of today's rule on small entities, small entity is defined as: (1) A small business Start Printed Page 79027based on SBA size standards; (2) a small governmental jurisdiction that is a government of a city, county, town, school district or special district with a population of less than 50,000; and (3) a small organization that is any not-for-profit enterprise which is independently owned and operated and is not dominant in its field.
+After considering the economic impacts of today's proposed rule on small entities, I certify that this action, which would withdraw the July 2000 rule that has not taken effect, will not have a significant economic impact on a substantial number of small entities.
+Like the July 2000 rule, this proposed rule will not impose any requirements on small entities.
+This action would withdraw the July 2000 rule, which has never taken effect.

 D. Unfunded Mandates Reform Act (UMRA) of 1995

-Like the July 2000 rule, today's final rule, which withdraws the July 2000 rule that has not taken effect, contains no Federal mandates (under the regulatory provisions of title II of the UMRA) for State, local, or tribal governments or the private sector.
-The final rule imposes no enforceable duty on any State, local or Tribal government or the private sector.
+Like the July 2000 rule, today's proposed rule, which would withdraw the July 2000 rule that has not taken effect, contains no Federal mandates (under the regulatory provisions of title II of the UMRA) for State, local, or tribal governments or the private sector.
+The proposed rule imposes no enforceable duty on any State, local or tribal government or the private sector.
 Thus, today's rule is not subject to the requirements of sections 202 and 205 of UMRA.
 For the same reason, EPA has also determined that this rule contains no regulatory requirements that might significantly or uniquely affect small governments.
 This action does not impose any requirement on any entity.
 There are no costs associated with this action.
 Therefore, today's rule is not subject to the requirements of section 203 of UMRA.

 E. Executive Order 13132: Federalism